 Milwaukee County Senior Hall of Fame

-The Milwaukee County Senior Citizen Hall of Fame Committee is now accepting nominations/applications for 2014.
+The Milwaukee County Senior Citizen Hall of Fame Committee

 The 2013 Milwaukee County Senior Hall of Fame inductees were honored on May 24th